Worl0r/Portfolio/README.md

 What I plan to do in the future:

 - [ ] Finish the translation in: JP, FR, EN.
-- [ ] Finish to decide colors for the light mode.
+- [x] Finish to decide colors for the light mode.
 - [ ] Create and add a new email for mailjs components.
-- [ ] Details more about the internships and about hypotetical demo
+- [ ] Details more about the internships and about hypotetical demo.
+- [ ] Implement the functionality to choose a CV according the selected language.

 And Juste before to deploy:

-- [ ] Correct all mistakes in the text
+- [ ] Correct all mistakes in the text.
-- [ ] Read and clean the code for the git hub
+- [ ] Read and clean the code for the git hub.
-- [ ] Create a repo on git hub
+- [x] Create a repo on git hub.
-- [ ] Create a domain for the portfolio
+- [x] Create a domain for the portfolio.

 # Credits